CiscoMerchan/E-Commerce_app_Django/README.md

 ![E-Commerce_App](./assets/e-commerce_Django/ecommerce02.png)

+Welcome to my E-commerce web app built with Django!
+This project allowed me to delve into the intricacies of Django, mastering key concepts such as models, URL paths, views functions, templates, and image storage.
+The app offers a seamless user experience, enabling visitors to browse items categorized by type and explore item details.
+Registered users can upload item images, write comments, and even interact with each other through a messaging system.

-Welcome to the E-Commerce App repository!
-This web application was built with Django as part of my learning journey.
-I created it in December 2022, following the instructions of a course on FreeCode Camp.
-Through this project, I aimed to grasp the philosophy of Django and understand the roles of essential files like `settings.py`, `views.py`, `urls.py`, and `models.py`.
+In addition, this web application serves as a showcase of my learning journey with Django.
+Created in December 2022, I followed the instructions of a course on FreeCode Camp to develop this project.
+It has been an excellent opportunity to understand the roles of essential files like settings.py, views.py, urls.py, and models.py, and gain a deeper understanding of Django's philosophy.

+Feel free to explore the repository and see the progress of this ongoing project as I continue to enhance and develop it for an improved shopping experience.
+Your feedback and suggestions are always welcome!

 ## Why Django?